 People with Crohn’s and Colitis are experts by lived experience, so they know what makes a good and bad experience of care.
 To make real change in the way we re-design IBD services, we need to work with these experts – so that the services of the future are based on what matters to them.
 This project has the potential to teach us lessons we can use across the UK and is a unique opportunity for thousands of people with Crohn’s and Colitis to get involved and lead to real changes.
 We’re grateful to the Health Foundation for selecting us to take forward this incredibly important work.

-Whilst the project is being delivered in Sheffield, we will ensure that the voices of people living with Crohn’s and Colitis across the UK are heard and will share regular news and updates.
-There will also be opportunities for some of you to get involved, so please keep an eye on this page for these updates and opportunities.
+Whilst the project is being delivered in Sheffield, we will ensure that the voices of people living with Crohn’s and Colitis across the UK are heard and will share regular news, opportunities to get involved and updates below.

 If you are interested in learning more or have any questions, please contact our Health Services Team.